docpad-archive/documentation/Showcase.md

 DocPad mentioned around the web

-- [DogFeet on DocPad](http://dogfeet.github.com/articles/2011/docpad.html) - Korean: covers; what is docpad, getting started with docpad, customising docpad
+- [DogFeet on DocPad](http://dogfeet.github.com/articles/2011/docpad.html) - Korean: Covers what is DocPad, getting started with DocPad, and customising DocPad
 - [HTML UI on DocPad](http://htmlui.com/blog/2011-08-01-site-templates-with-static-html-nodejs.html) - Extensive writeup on their thoughts of docpad and how they are using it
 - [Rebuilding JavaScriptQuiz.com with Node.js](http://www.aaron-powell.com/javascript/rebuilding-javascript-quiz-in-nodejs) - Covers their experience moving from Posterous to DocPad
+- [Using DropBox to deploy your DocPad website to your server](http://maxhaesslein.de/blog/1329055694) - German: Covers installing DropBox on both your local machine and your server's machine to easily sync your DocPad website

 ## Websites